 9) "A convict released by the Germans" and the "pogroms against Jews" in the formerly Soviet-controlled Baltic region

-To support its claim, the book features a snapshot of the man attacking another man, complete with the following caption: "a convict released by the Germans uses a lead pipe on a Jewish pogrom victim in Lithuania.
+To support its claim, the book features a snapshot of the man being attacked, complete with the following caption: "a convict released by the Germans uses a lead pipe on a Jewish pogrom victim in Lithuania.
 The pogrom took place on June 28, 1941, just days after the invasion of the Soviet Union."

-This is another image that contains all the emotion, power dynamics and brutality that the public has come to associate with the Holocaust.
+Here is another popular image from the event, which contains all the emotion, power dynamics and brutality that the public has come to associate with the Holocaust.
 Not surprisingly, it is used to demonstrate such:

 In Lithuanian: "Genocide: the day on which we remember the Jews" |

-For Time-Life and the unquestioning viewer/reader, the violence in that photograph existed in a vacuum and took place because people are anti-Semitic and genocidal when told by Germans that Jews are bad.
+For Time-Lifeand the unquestioning viewer/reader, the violence in that photograph existed in a vacuum of time and place and demonstrates that people are anti-Semitic and genocidal when told by Nazis that Jews are bad.
 But the photo is important for what it does not show, along with what it does not tell and how it is captioned.

 "During a massacre of members of Lithuanian patriotic organizations on June 22, 1941, in the Rainiai forest of western Lithuania, Soviet soldiers cut men’s genitals and put them into the mouths of victims.
 Soviet activists cut tongues, ears, scalps, took out eyes, made belts from the skins of the victims and used for tying their hands – all that was done on living people.
 Pulling off fingernails was a common torture of NKVD [the Soviet secret police]."

-The Soviets' carnage into the morning of June 25, 1941 and, under the command of a Jew named Petras Rasianas, 70-80 Lithuanian political prisoners were killed in the Rainiai forest.
+The Soviets' carnage continued into the morning of June 25, 1941 and, under the command of a Jew named Petras Rasianas, 70-80 Lithuanian political prisoners were killed in the Rainiai forest.
 In another example, in the Estonian city of Tartu, the Soviets murdered nearly 250 people.
-By the end of the month, the Soviets had butchered several hundred thousand people throughout the Baltic - Lithuania, Estonia and Latvia.
-One of the other leading perpetrators, a Soviet agent and Jew named Noachim Dusanski, is peacefully living out his days in Israel, despite the efforts by the Baltic Unity Organization (BVO) to bring him and Rasianas to justice.
-None of this is mentioned in the Time-Life book.
+By the end of the month, the Soviets had butchered several hundred thousand people across the Baltic, whether Lithuania, Estonia or Latvia.
+One of the other leading perpetrators, a Soviet agent and Jew named Noachim Dusanski, is currently living out his days in Israel peacefully, despite the efforts by the Baltic Unity Organization (BVO) to bring him and Rasianas to justice.

-Not surprisingly, the Time-Life book also fails to provide the details as to why this "Lithuanian convict", likely a political prisoner, grabbed his lead pipe, and who exactly he was targeting - and why.
-Perhaps we can learn something from the case of a young boy who participated in the same incident, called the "Lietukis garage" incident, and murdered several with a crowbar:
+Needless to say, the Time-Life book fails to mention any of this backstory and instead creates its own, extremely simplistic interpretation for why the "Lithuanian convict" grabbed his lead pipe and went after the person he was targeting.
+Perhaps we can learn something from the case of a young boy who participated in the same incident, called the "Lietukis garage" incident.
+Here he is, pictured with a crowbar:

 A photographer attached to a German army unit gave the following account: